banner

 most coral reefs will have been permanently lost

-• the more CO2 is added to the atmosphere, the faster sea levels will rise.
+• the more CO2 is added to the atmosphere, the faster sea levels will rise, and the sooner low-lying coastal areas will need to be evacuated

 • as the temperature rises, there is an increasing risk of reaching tipping points, i.e. points at which large irreversible catastrophic changes will occur, such as changes in ocean currents.